shundhammer/qphotoview/README.md

 | `B`                   | Best zoom for window width or height (scroll in the other dimension) |
 | `1`                   | 100% zoom (1:1 pixels)                          |

+(more to come)

+## Key Features

+- By default, show one image cleanly without user interface clutter

+- Blazingly fast

+- Very easy navigation through all images in a directory

+- Caches pre-scaled images in that directory for very fast display

+- By default, zoom the image to fit on the screen without the need for scrolling

+- When zoomed in, show a navigation thumbnail of the image in the corner with a colored rectangle indicating which part of the image is currently visible, just like all digital cameras do (but surprisingly most image viewers don't)

+- Full screen by default (use `Return` to toggle to windowed mode)

+- Hide the mouse cursor after a short timeout for the least possible distraction

+- Active window borders for user interface elements

+- Show important (!)
+EXIF data (right window border)

+- Concentrates on what photographers need, not meaningless tech clutter

 ## Design Documentation